Mortgage Basics #Home Buying

 What is the difference between transactionally insured and portfolio-insured mortgages?

-Transactionally insured mortgages are tied to individual borrowers and allow lender switches without stress testing.
-Portfolio-insured mortgages are bulk-insured by lenders and do not permit lender changes.
+Transactionally insured mortgages are tied to individual borrowers, whereas portfolio-insured mortgages are bulk-insured by lenders.

 Do I need to meet other lender criteria when switching?

-While the stress test is no longer required for insured or uninsured renewals, lenders will still assess other criteria, such as your credit score and financial stability.
+While the stress test is no longer required for mortgage renewals, lenders will still assess other criteria, such as your credit score and financial stability.

 How can I ensure I get the best rate at renewal?